DefiLlama/docs/analysts/data-definitions.md

 # Data Definitions

-### TVL
+### Total Value Locked (TVL)

 For protocols: Value of all coins held in smart contracts of the protocol

 For chains: Sum of TVL of the protocols in that chain

+In traditional finance terms, TVL is similar to Assets Under Management (AUM).
+It represents the total value of assets that users deposit into a protocol.
+This is similar to how a fund or bank might report the total value of client deposits or managed assets.

 ### Fees

-Total fees paid by users when using the protocol
+Total fees paid by users when using the protocol.

+Fees are equivalent to what would traditionally be considered Revenue in most off-chain businesses.
+They reflect the total amount paid by users for using the service, regardless of where those fees end up.
+This is the top-line number that shows how much the protocol is facilitating in economic activity.

 ### Revenue

 Subset of fees that the protocol collects for itself, usually going to the protocol treasury, the team or distributed among token holders.
 This doesn't include any fees distributed to Liquidity Providers.

-This definition of revenue doesn't match the definition used in traditional finance, where revenue would be what we define as fees instead.
+Revenue, in the way we define it here, is closer to Gross Income in traditional accounting.
+It’s the portion of fees that the protocol keeps for itself after paying out costs to actors like liquidity providers.
+This is what goes to the team, the treasury, or tokenholders.

 ### Token Holder Revenue

-Subset of revenue that is distributed to tokenholders by means of buyback and burn, burning fees or direct distribution to stakers.&#x20;
+Subset of revenue that is distributed to tokenholders by means of buyback and burn, burning fees or direct distribution to stakers.

+Token Holder Revenue is similar to Dividends in traditional finance terms.
+It’s the part of protocol revenue that is returned to tokenholders through staking rewards, fee burns, or direct payouts.
+Like dividends, this shows how much value the protocol is distributing back to its investors.

 ### USD Inflows